Read Karl Marx with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Karl Marx’s influence on philosophy.

-5. Historical setting: Place Karl Marx inside nineteenth-century social theory and political economy, where capitalism is treated as a historical structure rather than a natural background fact so the reader sees what problem the thinker inherited.
+2. Historical setting: Nineteenth-century social theory and political economy, where capitalism is treated as a historical structure rather than a natural background fact.

 Prompt 2: Provide an annotated list of Marx’s 7 greatest contributions to philosophy.